approximately-equal/kingmaker-thesis/contents/matter/results.typ

 === Constructive vs Constructive Elections

-The most reasonable set of elections, the resulting plot looks nearly identical to the one in @across-cohesion under the identity strategy.
+The most reasonable set of elections, the resulting plot looks nearly identical to the one in @fig:across-cohesion under the identity strategy.
 This tells us that these two strategies effectively cancel each other out in this context.
 Additionally, since these tactics are constructive, candidate $C$---who is not being elevated---never wins.

 === Considerations on Ballot Types